VPK Application Period for the 2018-19 School Year

 2. Get Your PCS User ID and Password

 Go to any district school to obtain your user ID and password if you don’t have one for another child.
 Make sure to bring your government issued ID.

-5. Enroll at Your Assigned School April 25 - May 9 with the following documents:
+5. Enroll at Your Assigned School March 1-16, 2018Bring your registration fee and the following documents: